nsmsn/personal-site-v2/src/now.md

 permalink: /now/
 ---

-<small class="timestamp">Updated <time datetime="2021-05-09">May 9, 2021</time></small>
+<small class="timestamp">Updated <time datetime="2021-07-21">July 21, 2021</time></small>

 As of May 7, I’m fully vaccinated against COVID-19.
+I strongly encourage you to [get the vaccine](https://www.vaccines.gov/) too, if available in your area.
 Just putting that here.

 ## Learning

-This year, I am honing my web skills by revisiting each core web technology (HTML, CSS, JavaScript).
+This year, I am honing my web skills by [revisiting each core web technology](/tags/learning) (HTML, CSS, JavaScript).
 My goal is to get up to speed on the modern stuff, and re-learn the medium with more breadth and depth.

 I am also exploring [certification as an accessibility professional](https://www.accessibilityassociation.org/certification).

 ## Reading